This page does not apply outside England, Wales and Scotland.

 This page, indeed this website, focuses on the law.
 However, to put things in perspective, it should usually be possible to resolve issues to do with stammering at university or college without any recourse to legal rules.

-If one wants support on stammering, or just to talk things over, there should be people one can talk to, such as the university's Disability Office, or one's personal tutor.
-See Resolving issues at university or FE college which also discusses other support available and ways to take a problem further if necessary.
+If one wants support on stammering, or just to talk things over, there should be people one can talk to such as the university's Disability Office, or one's personal tutor.
+See Resolving issues at university or FE college, which also discusses other support available and ways to take a problem further if necessary.

 STUC (Stammerers Through University Consultancy) at www.stuc-uk.org supports student and staff in higher education who stammer - its blog section has useful articles, including by university disability advisers.
 See also these British Stammering Association articles on university (link to BSA website).

 By and large, the Equality Act applies to higher and further education institutions in the normal way.
 Accordingly the rules cover unfavourable treatment related to a disability, and harassment.
+Exams and assessments (below) are also subject to the Equality Act.

 There is a duty on the university or college to make reasonable adjustments.
 Working with students who stammer (pdf on archive of De Montfort University website) gives some examples of adjustments for students who stammer.